Home>Pre-College Programme>Policies and procedures

-However, during the programme, students will be allowed limited quantities of scheduled free time slots where they will not be chaperoned.
+During the programme, students are allowed a limited amount of scheduled free time when they are not chaperoned.
 On occasions where students are given free time, they must get a counselor’s approval and adhere strictly to instructions, such as being part of a group, abiding by safety rules and respecting meeting points and return times.

 Students will usually return to the residence at around 9:00 P.M. on weeknights, with lights out at 11:00 P.M.
 On weekends, students return to the residence by 11:00 P.M. at the latest, with lights out at midnight.